mpc.io

 Like it Was

 Witness the power of this fully armed and operational demo factory!
 I was finally able to create a hybrid living area / studio in the cathedral-ceilinged main space of the cottage.
-Added live drums, a permanent set-up for all the audio equipment and a Hi-Fi VHS machine for improved bouncing to & from the 4-track.
+Added live drums, a permanent set-up for all the audio equipment and a Hi-Fi VHS machine for improved bouncing to & from the 4-track cassette.
 We hoped.

 Now that we have a space where we can actually work, we settle into a groove.